7thLucas/full-app-6a230-ac310-4594/_doc/product-overview.md

 layout.
 Calm, premium, and easy to scan.

 ## Brand
-Product name and brand identity (palette, logo, voice) are not yet finalized; to be set during onboarding/branding.
+Working product name: **SmartBank** (alternative considered: "AutoRecon").
+Visual identity (palette, logo, voice) is not yet finalized; to be set during onboarding/branding.

 ## Strategic principles
 - **Automation over manual work** — reconciliation and tracking happen for the user, not